 symptoms of GVHD

 Often times, the first symptom of GVHD is a loss of appetite, which may be experienced in conjunction with nauseousness and vomiting.
 Within a short period of time, a rash will typically develop on the skin.
 GVHD rash appears lacy and clustered, and spreads quickly from the abdomen and back, neck and arms to legs.
-Medical journals report that a rash will first develop on the palms of the hands and souls of the feet, but those rashes may be undetectable or nearly so.
+Medical journals report that a rash will first develop on the palms of the hands and souls of the feet, but those rashes may be undetectable.

 Upon recognizing a GVHD rash, a patient should immediately contact their transplant team.
 Lotions should be applied as soon as possible to prevent drying, chapping, bleeding and other complications from erupting on the skin surface.
 Any open wounds should be covered until they scab to prevent bacterial, fungal or viral infection.
 All this is "a good idea" and should always be run by your doctor.

-Skin GVHD almost always presents with an elevated liver enzyme level.
+Skin GVHD frequently presents with an elevated liver enzyme level, but not always.

-Frequently, a drop in both red and white blood cells will subsequently follow.
+Frequently, a drop in both red and white blood cells will subsequently follow, but not always.

 Skin GVHD first appears as a bad sunburn, then darkens like a suntan, except with a heavy rash.
 The rash can be localized or affect derma across the entire body, but is often most severe in the torso area (stomach, back, thighs), but can spread over the entire body.
 The degree to which the rash exists and the time in which it spreads are indicative of the level of GVHD involved.